 Rabbi Norman Bern-hard ...
-"We're probably the most qualified ...
+"We're probably the most qualified

-Mr J Moshal, chairman of the session "Responding to Challenges to Jewish Identity" pointed out that the 33rd National Congress of the Board of Deputies had so few young people pre-sent which did not reflect well on the attitude of young people toward being involved in their own affairs Rabbi J Krupnik, who has a masters degree in psychology from the Bar Ilan University in Israel, began the session on the topic of cults.
-"Many cults have arisen and approached our Jewish youth and people ple living in a postlearned to live with and accept.
+Mr J Moshal, chairman of the session "Responding to Challenges to Jewish Identity" pointed out that the 33rd National Congress of the Board of Deputies had so few young people pre-sent which did not reflect well on the attitude of young people toward being involved in their own affairs.

+Rabbi J Krupnik, who has a masters degree in psychology from the Bar Ilan University in Israel, began the session on the

+topic of cults.
+"Many cults have arisen and approached our Jewish youth and people ple living in a postlearned to live with and

 Judaistic

-at the

-Mr Mendelow said
+accept.
 He said that Jews had the ability to live in a world, absorb from it and turn it into something specifically Jewish.
 The Jewish people today lived in a special kind of circumstance, in a modern society which was defined as being an open society, a demoractic society and a

 pluralistic society.
 For the Jews in South Africa the question of physical mobility was a determining factor in how they related to the world around them.
+The Jews wree a metropolitan peoship were made by Mr Aaron Mendelow QC and Rabbi Norman Bernhard resat the National Congress of the Board of Depu-Mr Mendelow said burden?" that "when we strive

+to keep Judaism and interests

-The Jews wree a metropolitan people who can do so.
-Officers of Jewish bodies had voluntarily shouldered that burden, "but they are not the only people who should shoulder that burden - and are they the only ones who can shoulder that burden?"
+alive and protected, we have to have people who can do so.
+Officers of Jewish bodies had voluntarily shouldered that burden, "but they are not the only people who should shoulder that burden - and are they the only ones who can shoulder that

 rabbinic role

-that "when we strive ample of history, Mr to keep Judaism and interests Mendelow advocated
+Following the ex-ample of history, Mr Mendelow advocated

 religion raised the problem

 of the nature of Jewish

-identity.
-Being a Jew

-became primarily a matter

-of religion, however the

-erosion of religion in the

-modern world called the

-traditional meaning of

-Jewishness into question.

-should consider one of

-their first tasks, that of providing a kind of information, experience and competence that allowed for

-development in responding to the challenges of

-Ms Lorraine Bernstein, former chairperson of

-SAUJS, spoke on the university campus scene.

-Jewish Jewish identity.

-alive and protected, we have to have peoknowledge
+educators

+a council of elders in South Africa who by their experience and knowledge could assist organised com-mittees in the same way as in America there was a Council of Past Presidents.

+elders and increased

 Call for council of

-Following the exeducators

-a council of elders in South Africa who by their experience and could assist organised com-mittees in the same way as in America there was a Council of Past Presidents.

-elders and increased

 Rabbi Bernhard called for an increased rabbinic role in Jewish organisations, as rabbis:

 Represented "a

-Jewishness and politically

-aware - who intended to
+Ms Bernstein appealed

-leave SA due to the politito Congress to involve
+to Congress to involve

 itself in the concern of

 Jewish students who were

 not sufficiently represented on the agenda of community priorities.
 She said

 that this was the reason for

 the lack of students

 Rabbi I Rubenstein

 Liaison Jewish Chaplain,

 SADF, said that the army

 was also a microcosm of

 the Jewish community

 where Jews came from different backgrounds, were

-suddenly isolated and
+isolated and

-Ms Bernstein appealed

 cal climate.

+present

+suddenly

-present constitutency" • Drew the largest crowds in the Jewish community on a regular basis; and Were probably the most qualified to articulate the Jewish point of view.
-"I feel that there substantial has been - consciously or unconsciously - an unfortunate trend to excluding the rabbis from the councils of deliberation.
+very constitutency"; • Drew the largest crowds in the Jewish community on a regular basis; and • Were probably the most qualified to articulate the Jewish point of view.
+"I feel that there

+substantial

+has been - conor sciously unconsciously - an unfortunate trend to excluding the rabbis

+from the councils of deliberation.

 "If we don't have any input, then we will be forced to go it alone and the Board gets very uptight when we do this.
-It is important that rabbis, or some representative members of the rabbinate, should be reincorporated in the councils at which these things deliberated." are
+It is important that rabbis, or some represen-tative members of the rabbinate, should be reincorporated in the councils at which these things are deliberated."

-Mr Aaron Mendelow, ... "are they the only OC. ones who can shoulder the burden?'
+Mr Aaron Mendelow, .. "are they the only OC. ones who can shoulder the burden?'
 SEEN AT CONGRESS ...
+Jewishness and politically aware - who intended to leave SA due to the politi-